optimass/continual_learning_papers/README.md

 # Continual Learning Literature

-email me at massimo.p.caccia at gmail.com is you would like to collaborate
+email me at massimo.p.caccia at gmail.com if you would like to collaborate

 ### [Papers ](#papers)